tony-ou/web_QoE_user_study/README.md

 1. First create test videos.
 (Check [this](https://github.com/tony-ou/web_QoE_video_creation/) repo).

 2. We need to host videos online for users to watch them.
 A simple solution is to put it under `./campaign/{video folder name}` and so the final video_url will be like ` "https://raw.githubusercontent.com/tony-ou/web_QoE_user_study/main/campaign/" + vid_folder + "/1.mp4"`.
+But if there're too many vids, you may reach github repo's limit.

+Other solutions are Google Cloud Storage or Amazon S3.
+But you will need to modify scripts in `/scripts/` and `controllers/app.js` because some of them reference `./campaign/` folder.

 3. Update `vid_folder` variable and `video_order` variable in `start.js`.
 Video order is usually randomized for each user so we don't get biased results.
 Sometime, you may want to specify a video's location if that is a reference video. (e.g. a video with fastest page load such that user must give it highest rating, otherwise we reject the user.
 In this case we can fix it to the last position.)